ni/nimi-python/docs/nirfsg/enums.rst

-        This value is valid on only the PXIe-5831/5832 with PXIe-5653.**PXIe-5831/5832 with PXIe-5653—**NI-RFSG configures the PXIe-5653 to export the Reference clock and configures the PXIe-5820 and PXIe-3622 to use %enum_value{reference clock source.pxi clk str} as the Reference Clock source.
+        This value is valid on only the PXIe-5831/5832 with PXIe-5653. **PXIe-5831/5832 with PXIe-5653 —** NI-RFSG configures the PXIe-5653 to export the Reference clock and configures the PXIe-5820 and PXIe-3622 to use :py:data:`~nirfsg.ReferenceClockSource.PXI_CLK` %enum_value as the Reference Clock source.
 Connect the PXIe-5653 REF OUT (10 MHz) connector to the PXI chassis REF IN connector.